EmberClient/ServerRepository/README.md

 ## Supported Types

-We support various different Minecraft versions and server types (though any suggestions are welcome!)
+We support various different Minecraft versions and server types, a list of which can be found below:

 ### Server Types